rogerpence/librettoUIX/README.md

     }
 }
 ```
-and your WPF model implement this interface:
+and have your WPF model class derive from the ObservableObject:

 ```
 public class LibrettoSet : ObservableObject
 {
 ```

-In a bound property's setter, set the field value with the `SetField` method.
-This ensures that the INotifyPropertyChanged's changed event is raised when the property changes.
+In a bound property's setter, be sure set the field value with the `SetField` method.
+This ensures that the `INotifyPropertyChanged's` changed event is raised when the property changes.
 Every time the property changes the WPF data binding engine knows the property changes.

 ```
 private string? _SchemaLinkButtonLabel;